ekoindia/openapi-spec/markdown/README.md

   - **Body Parameters:**
     - **initiator_id** (string / required) - Your registered mobile number (See Platform Credentials for UAT)
     - **client_ref_id** (string / required) - A unique ID for every API call generated at your end
-    - **document_requested** (array of strings / required) - Defaults to ["AADHAAR"].
+    - **document_requested** (array of strings / required) - Defaults to "AADHAAR".
 A list of customer documents required for verification.
 Currently, only "AADHAAR" is supported.
     - **redirect_url** (string / required) - A URL to take the user to after completing the DigiLocker journey.
 It will contain the verification_id that can be used to get the status of the verification.

 #### Sample Response (200 OK)